google-deepmind/mujoco/doc/XMLreference.rst

    Integer group to which the actuator belongs.
 This attribute can be used for custom tags.
 It is also used by the visualizer to enable and disable the rendering of entire groups of actuators.
 :at:`ctrllimited`: :at-val:`[false, true], "false"`
-   If true, the control input to this actuator is automatically clamped to ctrlrange at runtime.
+   If true, the control input to this actuator is automatically clamped to :at:`ctrlrange` at runtime.
 If false, control input clamping is disabled.
-Note that control input clamping can also be globally disabled with the clampctrl attribute of option/ :ref:`flag <option-flag>`.
+Note that control input clamping can also be globally disabled with the :at:`clampctrl` attribute of :ref:`option/flag <option-flag>`.
 :at:`forcelimited`: :at-val:`[false, true], "false"`
-   If true, the force output of this actuator is automatically clamped to forcerange at runtime.
-If false, force output clamping is disabled.
+   If true, the force output of this actuator is automatically clamped to :at:`forcerange` at runtime.
+If false, force clamping is disabled.
+:at:`actlimited`: :at-val:`[false, true], "false"`
+   If true, the internal state (activation) associated with this actuator is automatically clamped to :at:`actrange` at runtime.
+If false, activation clamping is disabled.
+See the :ref:`Activation clamping <CActRange>` section for more details.
 :at:`ctrlrange`: :at-val:`real(2), "0 0"`
    Range for clamping the control input.
 The compiler expects the first value to be smaller than the second value.
 :at:`forcerange`: :at-val:`real(2), "0 0"`
    Range for clamping the force output.
 The compiler expects the first value to be no greater than the second value.
+:at:`actrange`: :at-val:`real(2), "0 0"`
+   Range for clamping the activation state.
+The compiler expects the first value to be no greater than the second value.
+   See the :ref:`Activation clamping <CActRange>` section for more details.
 :at:`lengthrange`: :at-val:`real(2), "0 0"`
    Range of feasible lengths of the actuator's transmission.
 See :ref:`Length Range <CLengthRange>`.
 :at:`gear`: :at-val:`real(6), "1 0 0 0 0 0"`